kostafey/ejc-sql/README.md

 ```

 `ejc-sql` will try to resolve all required dependencies if this JBDC driver
 requires some dependencies itself anyway.
-But you can pass all requred
+A jar file outside of the local
+`~/.m2/repository` is added to the classpath as is, since there is no way to
+tell its artifact coordinates, hence no way to resolve anything for it - pass
-dependencies manually as a vector of jar files paths.
+all the required dependencies manually as a vector of jar files paths in this
+case.
 E.g.:

 ```lisp
 (ejc-create-connection